What springs to mind when you think about buying a shiny new set of All Season tyres? We’ll bet it’s not pizza.

 Better grip on snow through large amount of sipes at the center of the tread.
 The sipes influence each other at their intersection, stimulating their opening for better grip.

 Shorter dry braking & Improved dry handling.
-Reduced deformation of the tire during heavy maneuvers through strong crown & shoulder blocks.
+Reduced deformation of the tyre during heavy maneuvers through strong crown & shoulder blocks.

 Lifetime Aqua Planing Resistance.
 Over time grooves evolve to continuously ensure water dispersion.